mangelats/buffers/README.md

 There are also a few others that are utilities to make other buffers or for testing.

+It's also worth noting that any `DerefMut` (like `Box`) of a buffer also works like a composite buffer (there is a blanket impl for them).

 ## Collections
 For now I've only implemented `Vector`.
-It's basicalle `Vec` but with a buffer.
+It's basically `Vec` with a buffer.

 ## How it works
 A `Buffer` implementation have four types of member functions: